 The Health Board has continued to drive performance in key areas over the last year including energy and carbon performance despite the impact from the COVID-19 pandemic.
 Improved performance has been attained through achievement of the Environmental Standard ISO14001, delivery of a number of energy efficiency projects, robust data reporting, increased agile working, reuse and recycling schemes.
 NHS Wales has recently published an all Wales Decarbonisation Strategy with targets for all Health Boards to reach at various points by 2030.
 The aim of this strategy is for the Welsh NHS to contribute towards a carbon neutral position by 2030.
-In response to the publication of the 'All Wales NHS Decarbonisation Strategy', we are in the process of developing our own Decarbonisation Strategy which will focus upon how the Health Board can reduce its carbon footprint at a local level in a number of key areas including but not limited to buildings, transport and procurement.
+In response to the publication of the 'All Wales NHS Decarbonisation Strategy which will focus upon how the Health Board can reduce its carbon footprint at a local level in a number of key areas including but not limited to buildings, transport and procurement.
 Delivery and action plans will be developed over the coming months which will map out how we will meet the NHS Wales decarbonisation targets.